Fast-track Approvals Act 2024

 1. there is a risk that, if a substantive application for the project is lodged, a panel may not be set up within a period that reflects the urgency of the project; and

-1. there is no information before the Minister to indicate that the substantive application would be a competing application.
+1. there is no information before the Minister to indicate that the substantive application would have a competing application.

 1. The Minister must give written notice of a decision under this section, and the reasons for it, to—